input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

         $ sudo mkdir -p /etc/nix
         $ sudo vi /etc/nix/nix.conf       # ..or any other editor, if you prefer

-    ..and then add two following lines:
+    and then add the following lines:

         substituters = https://hydra.iohk.io https://cache.nixos.org/
         trusted-substituters =